 The Country Club of Miami West Course, a 7,017-yard par-72 course with a slope of 132, hosted the 1991 Senior PGA Tour National Qualifying School.
 The treacherous bunkers, lush fairways, and rolling greens offer a challenging adventure.
 The course was the original site for the former National Airlines Open.

-The Country Club of Miami East Course, a 6,353-yard par-70 layout with a slope of 124, requires shot placement and strategy from both the novice and serious golfer.
+The Country Club of Miami East Course, a 6,353-yard par-70 layout with a slope of 124, requires shot placement and strategy from both the novice and experienced golfer.

-A ne grass driving range, large pitching, putting and chipping areas and PGA instructions assist golfers in developing their games.
+A grass driving range, large pitching, putting and chipping areas and PGA instructors assist golfers in developing their games.

-Our Miami golf courses boast a spacious banquet space able to accommodate up to 300 guests and an attractive bar and dining area.
+The clubhouse at Country Club of Miami houses a spacious banquet space and an attractive bar with dining area.